RGero215/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+//joeAccount 50.0 and joeOtherAccount 100.0 because they are value types and one change in one would not affect the other one.

 ### Question 10